Black bears have a varied diet that includes many types of food. In this article, we look at what makes up the diet of a black bear.

 Black bears will remember where ungulates such as deer and elk have given birth, deliberately hunting in those areas year after year.
 In other areas, the bears will come across the young whilst traveling.

 The number of young eaten by black bears can be significant in some areas of the country.

-Black bears can also take down large hoofed mammals such as caribou, moose or wapiti, but will generally only do so if the animal has been weakened or is injured.
+Black bears can also take down large hoofed mammals such as caribou, moose, or elk but will generally only do so if they have been weakened or injured.
 A black bear does not want to risk injury to itself before the long hibernation.

 The geographic location and the habitat plays a big part in which other animals black bears will eat.

 In some polar areas, black bears feed mostly on larger animals for the increased protein.
 In these colder areas, such as Northern Labrador, the black bears will take down fully grown caribou, deer, and moose.